-Thus, you may gain weight as your body tries to keep you healthy but fails in the face of GMO foods.
+Clearly in this situation you may gain weight as your body tries to keep you healthy but fails in the face of GMO foods.

 Personally, I lost 20 pounds by switching from GMOs to organic food.
 And, gastrointestinal problems that I’d had for well over a decade went away.
 I don’t eat yellow corn anymore because of reports that Monsanto GMO corn has contaminated virtually ALL American yellow corn.
 On the other hand, I believe Burpee when it says their seed is NOT GMO, and I’m attracted to their Corn On Deck Hybrid that can be grown in containers.

 GMOs into the Compost